Seonjo of Joseon

-Seonjo (6 December 1552 – 6 March 1608), personal name Yi Yeon, was the 14th monarch of the Joseon dynasty of Korea.
-He was known for promoting Confucianism and attempting reforms at the beginning of his reign.
-However, he later gained infamy from the political discord and his incompetent leadership during the Japanese invasions of Korea.
+Seonjo (6 December 1552 – 16 March 1608), (Note: In the Korean calendar (lunisolar), he was born on the 11th day of the 11th lunar month and died on the 1st day of the 2nd lunar month.) personal name Yi Gyun, later changed to Yi Yeon, was the 14th monarch of Joseon.
+The youngest son of Prince Deokheung and a grandson of King Jungjong, he ascended to the throne at the age of 14, upon the death of his uncle, King Myeongjong.
+At the beginning of his reign, he promoted Confucianism and attempted reforms.
+However, he later gained infamy due the political discord and incompetent leadership during the Imjin War.

 Biography

 Early life

 King Seonjo was born Yi Yeon in 1552 in Hanseong (today, Seoul), capital of Korea, as the third son of Prince Deokheung, himself son of King Jungjong and Royal Noble Consort Chang of the Ansan An clan.

 He was given the title of Prince Haseong, and was eventually adopted by Queen Insun.
 When King Myeongjong died young without an heir, Prince Haseong was the next in the line of succession.
 Then, by decision of the royal court, he was crowned king in 1567 at the age of 16.
 His father had the status of Grand Internal Prince (대원군, Daewongun, 'Great Prince of the Court).